MehranGhamaty/PointProcesses/README.md

 mathematical assumptions and I want to rewrite the code using EM to verify above statement.

 Yes research is hard and annoying and this is why graduate students not working with existing toolkits take longer to produce research.
+I also was going to try to get more than a few papers off of this toolkit so it would have been worth the development time.